Ōsugi Sakae: Journey to Europe

 He never reached the Berlin congress.
 On 1 May 1923, he attended a May Day rally in Saint-Denis, a suburb of Paris.
 After giving a speech in which he urged the workers to more radical action, he was arrested by plain-clothes police.
 Identified as Ōsugi Sakae, likely through information from the Japanese embassy, he was charged with violating passport laws and sentenced to deportation.
 He was put on a ship from Marseille on 2 June and arrived back in Japan on 11 July.
-In the short time before his death, his main serious writing was a long article on Nestor Makhno, reaffirming his commitment to anarchism.
+In the short time before his death, his main serious writing was a long article on Makhno, reaffirming his commitment to anarchism.

 Death

 On 1 September 1923, the Great Kantō earthquake devastated Tokyo and the surrounding region.
 The ensuing chaos led to a complete breakdown of civil order.
 In the climate of fear and paranoia, the government declared martial law, and vigilante groups, incited by false rumors, murdered thousands of ethnic Koreans.
 The authorities also used the confusion to round up radicals and labor leaders.